Travel bucket list: 11 things you need to do in Edinburgh

 Clamber up Arthur's Seat

 In Holyrood Park, you'll find Arthur's Seat, an ancient volcano that towers over the whole city.
-It's not every day that you can go mountain climbing in a city centre so you might as well make the most of it.
+It's not every day that you can go mountain climbing in the city centre so you might as well make the most of it.
 The views from the top are something else.

 Try a deep-fried Mars bars